rrruko/squigly-trace/README.md

 Example usage: `stack exec squigly-trace -- -s 100 -p "~/scene.obj"` will parse a scene from the file `scene.obj` in your home directory, and look there for any .sq files referenced by `scene.obj`.
+After parsing, it will render the scene with 100 samples per pixel.

 # .sq file